AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 type, joint conditions, case-insensitive, that do not match, etc [#]_ [#]_::

- find ~ -name file.txt   # -or-  'find ~ $WRKDIR -name file.txt' one can search more than one dir at once find . -maxdepth 1 -name '*.jpg' -type f  # look for jpeg files in the current dir only find . -type -f -size +10M -size -100M  # find all files of size more than 10M and less than 100M find ~ ! -user $USER | xargs ls -ld # find everything that does not belong to you find . -type d -exec chmod g+rwx {} \;   # open all directories to group members find /usr/{bin,sbin} -perm /u=s  # find all s-bitted binaries find path/dir -type f -mtime +7 -exec rm {} \;  # find and remove all files older than 7 days
+ # -or-  'find ~ $WRKDIR -name file.txt' one can search more than one dir at once
+ find ~ -name file.txt

+ # look for jpeg files in the current dir only
+ find . -maxdepth 1 -name '*.jpg' -type f

+ # find all files of size more than 10M and less than 100M
+ find . -type -f -size +10M -size -100M

+ # find everything that does not belong to you
+ find ~ ! -user $USER | xargs ls -ld

+ # open all directories to group members
+ find . -type d -exec chmod g+rwx {} \;

+ # find all s-bitted binaries
+ find /usr/{bin,sbin} -perm /u=s

+ # find and remove all files older than 7 days
+ find path/dir -type f -mtime +7 -exec rm -f {} \;

 Find syntax is actually an entire boolean logic language given on the command line: it is a single expression evaluated left to right with